rey-dal/bad-robot/README.md

-The worst (but simple) python nlp chatbot giving advices.
+The worst (but simple) python nlp chatbot giving bad advices.